ballerina-attic/messaging-with-ballerina/README.md

 }
 ```

-### Implement the airline reservation system with Ballerina message receiver
+### Implement the airline reservation backend system with Ballerina message receiver

 You can receive messages from the flight reservation service through the Ballerina message broker.